chipjarred/MacMenuBar/README.md

 # MacMenuBar

-MacMenuBar is a Swift Package for creating and working with macOS's main menu in SwiftUI apps without a Storyboard, using the same declarative style you use for your SwiftUI views.
+MacMenuBar is a Swift Package for creating and working with macOS's main menu in SwiftUI apps without a Storyboard.
+It let's you use the same declarative style you use for your SwiftUI views to create your menus.

 Let's dive directly into how to use it.